Geordie Shore: Reception

 In a column for Metro, Christopher Hooton described the show as "a gaudy kaleidoscope of six packs, shots, fights, simulated fellatio and exposed breasts," but said that criticism of the show was futile given its intent, noting that "being shocked by the lasciviousness of Geordie Shore is like being shocked by the lack of nutrition in a Pot Noodle."
 Newcastle Central MP Chi Onwurah has described the show as "bordering on pornographic", and announced she will be raising questions in Parliament about the issues raised by the programme.
 Newcastle has also benefited from the show by increased tourism.
-Hotels and travel agents have attributed increased bookings, up by as much as three of four times in 2012 from 2011, due to the popularity of the program.
+Hotels and travel agents have attributed increased bookings, up by as much as three or four times in 2012 from 2011, due to the popularity of the program.

 Series 12, episode 6 features the most-watched episode to date, watched by 1,367,000, the show's peak viewership.
 Series 12 was the most-watched series on average with 1,237,000 viewers per week.

 Series 22 currently has the lowest average viewers to date, averaging at 131,000.

-Music & Radio
+Music & radio

 In December 2013, Gaz released his debut single "Party Like a Rockstar (Up Your Game)" in a bid to reach Christmas number one.
 Vocals from the track come from Australian recording artist Emily Williams and The X Factor series eight finalists The Risk.
 Vicky also appears in the music video.

 In August 2014, Holly released her debut single, a cover version of Milkshake, which was previously released in 2003 by Kelis and charted at number 2 in the UK.

 In February 2018, Elettra Lamborghini who was featured in series 14 & 15, released her debut single "Pem Pem".